Why the EU Halogen Lighting Ban Could Be Better for Everyone

 “With the earth’s climate situation getting more and more worrying, making products that do the same job using less energy does a lot to help.”

-And, you won't even have to compromise on quality because you get the same amount of lumens (brightness) than those in a traditional 60-Watt incandescent bulb!
+And, you won't even have to compromise on quality.
+This is because you get the same amount of lumens (brightness) than those in a traditional 60-Watt incandescent bulb!

-Saving all of this energy subsequently saves the burning of massive amounts of fossil fuels which is proven to be the driving factor in the creation of damaging climate change.
+Saving all of this energy subsequently saves the burning of massive amounts of fossil fuels.
+This is proven to be the driving factor in the creation of damaging climate change.

 Indeed, not only do LEDs reduce the need to burn fossil fuels, they are also totally recyclable, unlike halogens, so you can rest easy knowing that they won't end up in a landfill site at the end of their long life.